unrealwork/atsd-use-cases/USInternationalTrade/README.md

 the United States represented **40%** of the world's GDP in **1960**.
 By 2015, that number had dropped to only **24%**.
 According to the [Bureau of Labor Statistics (BLS)](https://www.bls.gov/opub/mlr/2012/01/art4full.pdf), by 2020 the U.S. is predicted to have **5.7 million** less manufacturing jobs than it had in 2000.
 Additionally, the percentage of Americans employed in manufacturing dropped from **19%** in 1980 to **8%** in 2016.
 In this article we will analyze a dataset from [census.gov](https://www.census.gov) looking at
 [America's international trade balance](https://www.census.gov/foreign-trade/balance/country.xlsx) from 1985 through the present day.
-This research article illustrates how publicly available data from census.gov can be easily loaded into the non-relational [Axibase Time Series Database (ATSD)](https://axibase.com/products/axibase-time-series-database/) for interactive analysis with SQL and graphical representation of open data published by government and multilateral organizations.
+This research article illustrates how publicly available data from census.gov can be easily loaded into the non-relational [Axibase Time Series Database](https://axibase.com/products/axibase-time-series-database/) for interactive analysis with SQL and graphical representation of open data published by government and multilateral organizations.
 This article provides both sample SQL queries and charts, as well as instructions on how to install your own ATSD instance and populate it with the underlying data.